Frequently Asked Questions

 Can I use Lobsterly for anything besides lobstering?

-• Save waypoints.
-Discover new spots, plan a trip, or help plot your course back to the marina
+- Save waypoints.
+Discover new spots, plan a trip, or help plot your course back to the marina - download as a CSV file for safe storage in case you lose your phone

-• Plan diving or kayaking adventures using the same map
+- Plan diving, kayaking, hiking, or any other adventures using the same map and offline navigation

 Navigation & Waypoints